Mohammadjamiu/tahugo_updated/content/how-to-tech/how-to-fix-pdfdrive-not-working-or-downloading.md

 * **Consider a Download Manager:** Download managers, or browser extensions designed for download management, can overcome browser-related issues and improve download stability.

 Hopefully, these should be able to let you access the PDF files you desired to download. :tada:

+## **FAQs**

+### 1. Why can't I download from PDF Drive?

+If you're unable to download from PDF Drive, several factors could be contributing to the issue.

+Ensure you have a stable internet connection, try refreshing the page, and consider the troubleshooting tips mentioned in the article, such as clearing your browser cache or using a download manager.

+If the problem persists, contacting PDF Drive's support team is recommended for personalized assistance.

+### 2. Is there an alternative to PDF Drive?

+Yes, an alternative to PDF Drive is PDFDrive.to.
+If you're facing difficulties with the download button on PDF Drive, you can explore this alternative platform.

+Keep in mind that PDFDrive.to offers limited downloads, with options to upgrade for unlimited access or wait for the download counter to reset.